Aamir Khan: Film production and direction

+Aamir Khan owns the production company – Aamir Khan Productions.

-Aamir Khan co-wrote the screenplay and script for Hum Hain Rahi Pyar Ke, where he also starred in the lead role.
-He began working as a producer after he set up Aamir Khan Productions in 1999, with Lagaan being its first film.
+As a screenwriter, he first co-wrote the screenplay and script for Hum Hain Rahi Pyar Ke, where he also starred in the lead role.
+His first project as a producer under the banner of Aamir Khan Productions was the 2001 film Lagaan.
 It was selected as India's official entry to the 74th Academy Awards in the Best Foreign Language Film category, for which it became India's third nominee ever; it won the National Film Award for Most Popular Film, an award shared between Khan and the film's director, Ashutosh Gowariker.
 For producing the documentary Madness in the Desert on the making of Lagaan, he and director Satyajit Bhatkal were awarded the National Film Award for Best Exploration/Adventure Film at the 51st National Film Awards ceremony.
 Khan wrote the climax of Rang De Basanti (2006), which he also starred in.

 In 2007, he directed and produced Taare Zameen Par, which marked his directorial debut.
 He also played a supporting role in the film.
 The film was conceived and developed by Amole Gupte and Deepa Bhatia.
 The movie was critically acclaimed and a box office success.
 Taare Zameen Par won the 2008 Filmfare Best Movie Award as well as a number of other Filmfare and Star Screen Awards.
 Khan's work also won him the Best Director.
 In 2008, his nephew Imran Khan debuted in the film Jaane Tu...
 Ya Jaane Na under his production house.
 The film was a big hit in India, and earned Khan another nomination for Best Film at Filmfare.
 He also co-wrote the blockbuster film Ghajini, which he starred in; Khan made alterations to the original 2005 Tamil film and rewrote the climax.
 In 2010, he released Peepli Live, which was selected as India's official entry for the 83rd Academy Awards' Best Foreign Film category.